Active Classification of Moving Targets with Learned Control Policies: Problem formulation

 \section{Problem formulation}

 \droneid{0}

 Consider a drone with state $\vx_t$ at discrete time $t$, control inputs $\vu_t$ and dynamics $\vx_{t+1} = f(\vx_t,\vu_t)$, obtained for a sampling time of $\tau_l$ seconds.
 The drone has to collect information from a set $\mathcal{J} = \{1,...,M\}$ of $M$ dynamic targets, where $\vy_t^j$ is the state of target $j$ at time step $t$, represented in the drone's reference frame and $\mathcal{Y}_t=\{\vy^j_t\}_{j=1,...,M}$.
 The targets follow their own dynamics, $\vy^j_{t+1}=g^j(\vy^j_t)$, which are unknown to the drone.
 We assume that the drone flies above the targets, neglecting physical collisions with them.
 Nevertheless, the targets can still collide with each other and, more importantly, they can occlude the visibility of others to the drone, depending on where they are.
-Besides, we do not deal with how to measure and track\wbr{ing}{} the targets' relative information, assuming they are provided by some external perception algorithm, e.g.,~\cite{sung2017}.
+Besides, we do not deal with how to measure and track\wbr{ing}{} the targets' relative information, assuming they are provided by some external perception algorithm, e.g.,~\cite{sung2017}.\newcont{ For the sake of simplicity, in the following we omit the $t$ subscript, except when needed.}